-Reasons to Contact Ombudsman Cases FY '22 Percentage
+Reasons to Contact Ombudsman Cases FY '23 Percentage

-1. Access to Care 85 15%
+1. Access to Care 50 34%

-2. Denial of Benefits 28 72%
+2. Denial of Benefits 34 23%

-3. Quality of Care 54 46%
+3. Quality of Care 62 42%

-Fiscal year '22 was consistent with previous regarding the high percentage of clients who contacted the Ombudsman reporting problems accessing care.
-These issues can be quite simple, such as a client needing to be educated on how to access care from their BHO, MCO or RAE plan.
-These issues can also be complex, such as a client experiencing a high level of difficulty locating specialist capable of managing very complex healthcare needs and/or coordinating care with a behavioral healthcare provider.
-There are two groups who contact the Ombudsman often based upon problems accessing care or due to a denial of a requested service: children in need of residential or day treatment and those with disabilities.
+Fiscal year '23 was not consistent with previous years regarding the high percentage of clients who contacted the Ombudsman reporting problems accessing care.
+Quality of care issues are slightly higher this year than access to care concerns.
+Resolving the complaints can be quite simple, such as a client needing to be educated on how to access support from their BHO, MCO or RAE plan.
+These issues can also be complex, such as a client experiencing a high level of frustration not seeing their current provider as capable of managing very complex healthcare needs and/or coordinating care with a behavioral healthcare provider.
+There are two groups who contact the Ombudsman often based upon problems with quality of care or due to a denial of a requested service: children in need of residential or day treatment and those members with disabilities.